 - Frequent website auditing for broken links and duplicate content

 Dwell on It (Conclusion)

 Make sure to always look for new and exciting ways to attract your visitors’ attention once they reach the landing page of your WordPress website.
+Many businesses just hire WordPress development services that take care of all of these tasks.
 The best way to increase your website’s dwell time is to take your own web browsing experiences into consideration.
 What do you like and dislike about the websites you visit?
 What would you change if you had the power to do so?
 Start with creative thinking first and move to content optimization after – your website’s dwell time will skyrocket as a result.